codefellows-seattle-javascript-401d12/08-vanilla_rest_api/lab-steven/README.md

 Now open up an additional terminal shell/tab and you can connect to the API by using HTTPIE.
 You can install HTTPIE on a Mac by running `brew install httpie` or on Linux by running `sudo apt install httpie`.
 By default, the API does not have any resources available, so you will need to POST some to use GET or DELETE.

-This particular API supports the POSTing of objects that at least have a name and an age field.
-Additional properties may be included if desired, but they must have name and age.
+This particular API supports the POSTing of student objects that have a name and an age field.
 You can POST an object by running `http POST localhost:<port#>/api/student name="<name>" age="<age>"`.

 If you forget to include the header fields, you will get back a 400 status message of bad request.
 If you forget to include name and age fields, you will also get a 400 status response.